Rand Stats

 # #### Instructions:

-# - Boil potatoes and carrots until tender but firm (about 20-25 minutes).
-Let them cool.
+# - Boil the potatoes and carrots in their skins until tender (about 20-25 minutes).
+Let them cool, then peel.

 # - Hard boil the eggs (about 10 minutes), then cool and peel.